Nainwa: History

+After this, this area was ruled by Jats and then Hada Rajputs.

 The town was named by prince Kunwar Nain Singh.

 The town contains many stepwell reservoirs known as baoris.
 Gadpol, Todapol, Deipol and Khanpol are the four large entrance gates.
-The town also houses numerous temples, including 10 Jain temples .A large temple in the town is Mansha Puran Ganesh Ji.
+The town also houses numerous temples, including 10 Jain temples.
+A large temple in the town is Mansha Puran Ganesh Ji.

 The town is the resting place of the king of Bundi.

 Education

 Bhagvan Adinath Jairaj Marwara College, situated on Nainwan-Kota road, 2 km from main city and affiliated with Kota University.
 There is a senior secondary school and a secondary school for girls.
 There are around 50 private schools, out of which more than 5 are of 10+2 level.

 There is an educational institute EduPoint Classes Nainwa Which provides education for RBSE, CBSE (PCM, PCB, Agriculture, English Compulsory & Literature) and competitive exams.
 EduPoint Nainwa also provides free education on YouTube channel "EduPoint Nainwa".
 EduPoint has batches from class 5 to 12.